ros-controls/ros2_control_demos/README.md

 * In ros2_control, all parameters for the driver are specified in the URDF.
   The ros2_control framework uses the **<ros2_control>** tag in the URDF.
 * Joint names in <ros2_control> tags in the URDF must be compatible with the controller's configuration.

-##### Example 4: "Industrial robot with integrated sensor"
-*RRBot* - or ''Revolute-Revolute Manipulator Robot'' - a simple position controlled robot with an integrated sensor.

-##### Example 5: "Industrial Robots with externally connected sensor"
-*RRBot* - or ''Revolute-Revolute Manipulator Robot'' - a simple position controlled robot with an externally connected sensor.

 ## Build status